 How to Talk to Your Teen About Vaping

 Is It Time For The Talk - About Vaping?

 How to approach your teen to discuss the dangers of e-cigarette use

 Talking to your child about e-cigarette use or vaping might feel uncomfortable, but it’s a very important discussion to have.
 Vaping is growing in popularity – more youths than adults now use e-cigarettes.
-According to the Centers for Disease Control and Prevention (CDC), in just one year (2017-2018), 1.5 million young people started vaping.
+According to the Centers for Disease Control and Prevention (CDC), about 3.6 million U.S. youth reported e-cigarette use this year.